PTNUSASATUINTIARTHA-DOKU/doku-woocommerce-plugin/README.md

     ![General Configuration](https://i.ibb.co/kqYzzC5/screencapture-sandboxenv-devwoolatest-wp-admin-admin-php-2022-04-06-09-26-39.png)

     - **Environment**: For testing purpose, select Sandbox.
 For accepting real transactions, select Production
-    - **Sandbox Client ID**: Client ID you retrieved from the Sandbox environment Jokul Back Office
+    - **Sandbox Client ID**: Client ID you retrieved from the Sandbox environment DOKU Back Office
-    - **Sandbox Secret Key**: Secret Key you retrieved from the Sandbox environment Jokul Back Office
+    - **Sandbox Secret Key**: Secret Key you retrieved from the Sandbox environment DOKU Back Office
-    - **Production Client ID**: Client ID you retrieved from the Production environment Jokul Back Office
+    - **Production Client ID**: Client ID you retrieved from the Production environment DOKU Back Office
-    - **Production Secret Key**: Secret Key you retrieved from the Production environment Jokul Back Office
+    - **Production Secret Key**: Secret Key you retrieved from the Production environment DOKU Back Office
     - **Expiry Time**: Input the time that for VA expiration in minutes
-    - **Notification URL**: Copy this URL and paste the URL into the Jokul Back Office.
+    - **Notification URL**: Copy this URL and paste the URL into the DOKU Back Office.
 Learn more about how to setup Notification URL [here](https://jokul.doku.com/docs/docs/after-payment/setup-notification-url)
     - **QRIS Notification URL** : Copy this URL and and contact our support team to help paste in QRIS Backoffice.
-This channel only support if youre enabling Jokul Checkout as a payment method.
+This channel only support if youre enabling Checkout as a payment method.
     - **Email Notifications** : You can activated the feature send emails for VA and O2O channels.
 This email contains how to pay for the VA or Paycode.
     - **Sub Account Feature** : This feature helps you to routing your payment into your Sub Account ID.
 You can see the details for payment flow if youre using this feature [here](https://jokul.doku.com/docs/docs/jokul-sub-account/jokul-sub-account-overview)
 1. Click Save Changes button